 This homelessness is the foundation of my work which is structurally over the epistemological divide between human and exact science, between psychoanalysis and (neuro-)physiology, between the psyche and the body.

 Since 2007 I am a professor of clinical psychology at the Université Libre de Bruxelles in Belgium.
+Since 2020 I am also a full time professor at the Université de Lorraine in Nancy in France.
 I hold a PhD in Biology (Physiology-Biochemistry, University of Ghent, 1997) and a PhD in Psychology (Clinical Psychology and Psychopathology, University of Lyon, 2009).
 I did a post-doc at the University of Michigan in the laboratory of Howard Shevrin (Ormond and Hazel Hunt Laboratory for the Study of Conscious and Unconscious Processes).
 I worked for three years as a psychologist with schizophrenic patients at the Psychiatric Center Sint-Amandus in Beernem in Belgium.
 I am also a psychoanalyst in private practice.

 My domain of reflexion and research is the domain of ‘neuropsychoanalysis‘ at the interface of psychoanalysis and neurosciences.